Pea soup: Britain and Ireland

 "Pease" is the Middle English singular and plural form of the word "pea"—indeed, "pea" began as a back-formation.
 Pease pudding was a high-protein, low-cost staple of the diet and, made from easily stored dried peas, was an ideal form of food for sailors, particularly boiled in accompaniment with salt pork which is the origin of pea (and ham) soup.
 Although pease was replaced as a staple by potatoes during the nineteenth century, the food still remains popular in the national diet in the form of "mushy peas" commonly sold as the typical accompaniment to fish and chips, as well as with meat pies.

+Pea soup is an English classic with many forms ranging from a thick purée, like mushy peas, to a more liquid dish.
+It can be made from fresh new peas or dried old peas.

 In 19th-century English literature, pea soup is referred to as a simple food and eating it as a sign of poverty.
-In the Thackeray short story "A Little Dinner at Timmins's", when a character asks his wife "Why don't you ask some of our old friends?
+In the Thackeray short story A Little Dinner at Timmins's, when a character asks his wife "Why don't you ask some of our old friends?
 Old Mrs. Portman has asked us twenty times, I am sure, within the last two years", she replies, with "a look of ineffable scorn", that when "the last time we went there, there was pea-soup for dinner!"
 In Thomas Hardy's Tess of the D'Urbervilles, Tess remarks that "we have several proofs that we are d'Urbervilles ... we have a very old silver spoon, round in the bowl like a little ladle, and marked with the same castle.
 But it is so worn that mother uses it to stir the pea-soup."

-A soup of this sort made with yellow split-peas is called "London particular", after the thick yellow smogs for which London was famous until the Clean Air Act 1956.
+A soup of this sort made with yellow split peas is called "London particular", after the thick yellow smogs for which London was famous until the Clean Air Act 1956.

 Canada

-Soupe aux pois (jaunes) (yellow pea soup) is a traditional dish in Québec cuisine.
-Traditional Québécois cuisine resembles early Maine and Vermont cuisines.
+Soupe aux pois [jaunes] (yellow pea soup) is a traditional dish in Québec cuisine.
+Traditional Québécois cuisine influenced early Maine cuisine and the cuisine of Vermont.

 One source says "The most authentic version of Quebec's soupe aux pois use whole yellow peas, with salt pork, and herbs for flavour.
 After cooking, the pork is usually chopped and returned to the soup, or sometimes removed to slice thinly and served separately ...
 Newfoundland Pea Soup is very similar, but usually includes more vegetables such as diced turnips and carrots, and is often topped with small dumplings called dough boys or doughballs."

 In Newfoundland, split peas are cooked in a bag as part of a Jiggs dinner, which is known as pease pudding.

 Outside Francophone areas, pea soup is sometimes served with johnny cake.

-This is reflected in an old saying: "pea soup and johnny cake makes a Frenchman's belly ache".
+Czech Republic

+In Czech cuisine, pea soup (hrachová polévka, hrachovka) is served as a creamy soup with blended peas.
+It is typically seasoned with garlic and marjoram and usually served with bacon, sometimes also with cream and croutons.
+It can be served as a Christmas dish.